How Belief Works

 Credulism and comprehending a claim

-However, given that our thinking that London isn't the capital of France was a response to the comprehended claim, it must have actually occurred immediately after we comprehended that claim.
-So this immediate thought/belief actually doesn't in itself mean that we didn't believe the comprehended claim upon comprehending it – which we did, but that belief only lasted a fraction of a second.
+However, given that this thought was a response to the comprehended claim, it must have occurred immediately after we comprehended that claim.
+So this immediate thought actually doesn't in itself mean that we didn't believe the comprehended claim upon comprehending it – which we did, but that belief only lasted the fraction of a second that it took us to think/believe 'London isn't the capital of France'.

-The comprehended claim is obviously incompatible with the set of mutually compatible beliefs of ours that are relevant to the claim – which includes the beliefs A country's capital is located in that country, London is located in England, England and France are different countries, London is the capital of, and only of, England and the United Kingdom, Paris is located in France and Paris is the capital of France.
+The claim London is the capital of France is obviously incompatible with the set of mutually compatible beliefs of ours that are relevant to the claim – which includes the beliefs A country's capital is located in that country, London is located in England, England and France are different countries, London is the capital of, and only of, England and the United Kingdom, Paris is located in France and Paris is the capital of France.

 And the obviousness of this incompatibility means, by definition, that our awareness of it required very little thinking – as did our subsequent conclusion, based on that incompatibility, that London isn't the capital of France, and that the claim London is the capital of France is therefore false.
 Also, again, the brain functions on the timescale of milliseconds.